PUGX/badge-poser/CONTRIBUTING.md

 $ cp .env .env.local
 ```

-Follow [this link](https://github.com/settings/tokens) for generate your GitHub "Personal access token" and put them
+Follow [this link](https://github.com/settings/tokens) to generate your GitHub "Personal access token" and put them
- in `.env.local` file as value of `GITHUB_USERNAME`.
+ in `.env.local` file as the value of `GITHUB_USERNAME`.

-Follow [this link](https://bitbucket.org/account/settings/app-passwords/new) for generate your Bitbucket "App Password" and put them
+Follow [this link](https://bitbucket.org/account/settings/app-passwords/new) to generate your Bitbucket "App Password" and put them
- in `.env.local` file as value of `BITBUCKET_SECRET`, add to `BITBUCKET_TOKEN` your username and into `BITBUCKET_AUTH_METHOD` value `http_password`
+ in `.env.local` file as the value of `BITBUCKET_SECRET`, add to `BITBUCKET_TOKEN` your username and into `BITBUCKET_AUTH_METHOD` value `http_password`

-Follow [this link](https://circleci.com/account/api) for generate your CircleCI "Personal API Token" and put them
+Follow [this link](https://circleci.com/account/api) to generate your CircleCI "Personal API Token" and put them
- in `.env.local` file as value of `CIRCLE_CI_TOKEN`.
+ in `.env.local` file as the value of `CIRCLE_CI_TOKEN`.

-Make the same for the `.env.test.local` to run test suite.
+Make the same for the `.env.test.local` to run the test suite.

 ## Manage App with docker-compose